Worksheet: Active Transport

 Which of the following statements about the transport of substances is not correct?

-- CDiffusion and osmosis move substances down their concentration gradient.
+- ADiffusion and osmosis move substances down their concentration gradient.

 How do carrier proteins help actively transport substances across cell membranes?

-- CCarrier proteins bend the cell membrane to fit around substances.
+- ACarrier proteins bend the cell membrane to fit around substances.

-- DCarrier proteins make gaps in the membrane so substances can diffuse through.
+- CCarrier proteins make gaps in the membrane so substances can diffuse through.

 In the human body, the concentration of glucose can be higher in the blood than it is in the small intestines.
 Why is active transport beneficial here?

-- BGlucose is insoluble, and left in the intestines, it will cause blockages.
+- AGlucose is insoluble, and left in the intestines, it will cause blockages.

-- CGlucose can be moved into the blood against the concentration gradient and taken to respiring muscles.
+- BGlucose can be moved into the small intestines down the concentration gradient and used by respiring cells.

-- DGlucose can become toxic if too much is left in the intestines.
+- CGlucose can become toxic if too much is left in the intestines.

 Which of the diagrams given best represents the movement of particles in active transport?